 This guide is for you to use to plan for your release and to keep as a reference after your release.
-It includes addresses, phone numbers and web sites that you can use to find out about programs and other help available after your release.
-Because you may not have phone or internet access, you will need to get assistance from your assigned counselor or ask a friend or family member to help you find the information you need.
-Keep in mind that this guide does not include all of the services available.
-What is available in one area may be different from what is available in another, so be sure to check with local resources to learn about services that you are interested in.
+It includes addresses, phone numbers and web sites that you can use to find out about programs and other available resources after your release.
+In case you do not have phone or internet access, please seek assistance from your assigned counselor, a friend or family member to help find the information you may need.
+Keep in mind that this guide does not include all of the services available, since resources in one area may be different from what is available in another.
+Therefore, be sure to check with local resources to learn about services in your area.

-While you are still incarcerated, you should find out which unit in your facility can help you plan for your release (usually the Office of Guidance unit).
-Take advantage of any classes or groups that are offered to work on your skills development so you can be better prepared for life after release.
+While incarcerated, begin inquiring about the department/unit responsible for helping you plan for your release (usually the Office of Guidance and Counseling).
+Take advantage of any classes or groups that are offered to work on your skills development so you can better prepare for life after release.